truenas/documentation/content/SCALECLIReference/Auth/CLITwoFactor.md

 <code>auth two_factor update otp_digits=<i>number</i></code>

-Where:
-* *number* is the number of digits from six to eight.
+Where *number* is the number of digits from six to eight.

 {{< expand "Command Example" "v" >}}
 ```